Leonardo DiCaprio: Reception and acting style

 Author Michael K. Hammond wrote that DiCaprio built his star reputation by demonstrating his acting ability, and praised him for "revealing a character while concealing the actor" and "disappearing into [his] roles".
 According to Agnieszka Holland, who directed DiCaprio in Total Eclipse (1995), DiCaprio is "one of the most mature actors" she has worked with and is "courageous" in his choice of roles.
 Holland remarked that he does not rely on method acting but rather on a trick that allows him to truly "become the character".
 Meryl Streep, who co-starred with DiCaprio in Marvin's Room, said he possesses the kind of unpredictability that makes his career difficult to classify, his life precarious and his work thrilling.
-Writing for The Observer, film critic Philip French has identified a theme of characters in the process of becoming a man.
-He wrote that DiCaprio's inclination toward films about dysfunctional families and characters seeking a father figure may allude to his own troubled childhood.
-DiCaprio often plays characters who themselves are playing roles, which Caryn James says looks simple on screen but is a rather sophisticated acting.
-He tends to play antiheroes and characters who lose their mental stability as the narrative progresses, as noted by Derek Thompson of The Atlantic who argued that DiCaprio gave his best performances when playing "anti-heroes: frauds and cheats and double-crossing liars and mercenaries".
+Writing for The Observer, film critic Philip French has asserted that many characters portrayed by DiCaprio are in the process of becoming men.
+He wrote that DiCaprio's inclination toward films about dysfunctional families and characters seeking father figures may allude to his own troubled childhood.
+DiCaprio often plays characters who themselves are playing roles, which Caryn James says looks simple on screen but requires sophisticated acting.
+He tends to play antiheroes and characters who lose their mental stability as the narrative progresses.
+Derek Thompson of The Atlantic argued that DiCaprio gives his best performances when playing "frauds and cheats and double-crossing liars and mercenaries".